 Cornelius Fudge becomes like this in Goblet of Fire, refusing to believe anybody who claims a threat of Voldemort's return may actually be true.
 A lot of this is due to an obsession that Dumbledore is trying to replace him as Minister for Magic.
 (Rita Skeeter's malicious slander doesn't help either.)
 This ignorance causes him to make several foolish mistakes and continues into the next book, where even a mass-breakout at Azkaban isn't enough to make him see reason, and eventually leads to him being dismissed from his position.
-(With his replacement being Dolores Umbridge, the last person who should have had it.)
+His replacement, Rufus Scrimgeour, is more competent but has his own problems.

 The Dresden Files has a condition called Cassandra's Tears, resulting in a person having somewhat reliable visions of the future, which no one believes.
 If someone does believe, the condition may be cured — but it's easily faked and a common confidence scam among the magical community.
 Which probably contributes to the fact that no one believes the predictions.
 More medically, genuine cases are also easy to mistake for garden-variety seizures, so people not in on The Masquerade, or people in on it but not suspecting the condition, could end up trying to medicate the wrong problem.